-The following management's discussion and analysis of financial condition and results of operations, or MD&A, for the years ended December 31, 1999, 2000 and 2001 should be read with "Selected Consolidated Financial and Operating Data" and our consolidated financial statements and related notes that are included elsewhere in this prospectus.
+The following management's discussion and analysis of financial condition and results of operations, or MD&A, for the years ended December 31, 1999, 2000 and 2001 and for the three months ended March 31, 2001 and March 31, 2002 should be read with "Selected Consolidated Financial and Operating Data" and our consolidated financial statements and related notes that are included elsewhere in this prospectus.
 Certain information contained in MD&A, particularly under the heading "Outlook," are forward-looking statements that are not historical facts but reflect our current expectation concerning future results.
 Our actual results may differ materially from the results discussed in the forward-looking statements because of a number of risks and uncertainties, including the matters discussed below and elsewhere in this prospectus, particularly under the heading "Risk Factors."
 Our MD&A is based on financial statements prepared in accordance with Canadian GAAP, which differs in certain significant respects from U.S. GAAP.
-See our reconciliation to U.S. GAAP beginning on page F-34 for a discussion of the principal differences between Canadian GAAP and U.S. GAAP applicable to our consolidated financial statements and a reconciliation of our earnings to those under U.S. GAAP.
+See our reconciliation to U.S. GAAP beginning on page F-34 and note 16 to our unaudited consolidated financial statements for the three months ended March 31, 2002 beginning on page F-47 for a discussion of the principal differences between Canadian GAAP and U.S. GAAP applicable to our consolidated financial statements and a reconciliation of our earnings to those under U.S. GAAP.